tanduy2407/Stream-Processing/README.md

 [MongoDB](https://www.mongodb.com/what-is-mongodb) is a No-SQL database to store data in flexible, JSON-like documents.

 When executing the command `docker-compose -f docker-compose-kafka.yaml up -d` , a MongoDB database container will be created.
-This containerl automatically create database and collections when starting by mounting the Javascript file `mongo/mongo-init` into `docker-entrypoint-initdb.d`
+This container automatically create database and collections when starting by mounting the Javascript file `mongo/mongo-init.js` into `docker-entrypoint-initdb.d`

 You can use the `-it` option with `docker exec` to run an interactive command inside the container: